ashiqsayyad/knowledge/README.md

 # Observability

-**Observability with Prometheus & Grafana on Minikube cluster in 12 Steps**
+**Observability with Prometheus & Grafana on Minikube cluster in 11 Easy Steps**

 1) Installations :: Install minikube & docker desktop on your machine
 2) Start docker destop